 This is the main thing that separates the different types of construction masonry units.
 But let’s break that down a little bit more:

-- Cinder Block – a cinder block uses a cinder as an aggregate.
-Cinder is a type of ash normally from the non-combustible residue of combustion in a power plant, boiler, furnace, or incinerator.
+- Cinder Block – A cinder block uses a cinder as an aggregate.
+Cinder is a type of fly ash normally from the non-combustible residue of combustion in a power plant, boiler, furnace, or incinerator.
 It is a way to recycle this material.

-- Concrete Block – a concrete block normally uses gravel as an aggregate though the term concrete can mean that it uses anything from recycled concrete to sand.
+- Concrete Block – A concrete block uses gravel as an aggregate though the term concrete can mean that it uses anything from recycled concrete to sand.
 Almost anything can be used as an aggregate for concrete.

-- Cement Block – this is where things get tricky.
-Cement is in both cinder blocks and concrete blocks.
+- Cement Block – Cement is in both cinder blocks and concrete blocks.
 So they are considered cement blocks too.
 But cement is the material itself, which you can learn more about in this cement vs. concrete guide.

 Cinder Block Cost

 However, it would cost less than $300 if you did it yourself.
-So that’s a huge factor here.
 Doing things yourself saves money, but figuring out if it’s worth it isn’t easy.
 But how does that cost compare to bricks?

 Bricks average between $2.50 and $8 per square foot.
 When you add labor in, you can expect to pay about $15 per square foot.
-But the range for this is much larger than it is with cinder blocks with a more steady price.
+But the range for this is larger than it is with cinder blocks at a steadier price.